Deeply bound (24$D_J$ + 5$S_{1/2}$) $^{87}$Rb and $^{85}$Rb molecules for eight spin couplings: Rydberg-Ground Molecules with Hyperfine Structure

-Solving the Hamiltonian at a series of intermolecular distances $R$, we obtain a set of potential energy curves (PECs) \cite{Greene2000prlcreation, Bendkowsky2009natobservationultralong}, as shown in Fig.~\ref{fig:pecs_ex_joined}(a).
+We obtain the potential energy curves (PECs) by solving the Hamiltonian on a grid of intermolecular distances $R$, \cite{Greene2000prlcreation, Bendkowsky2009natobservationultralong}, as shown in Fig.~\ref{fig:pecs_ex_joined}(a).
 Following the Born-Oppenheimer approximation, the PECs describe the vibrational motion.
 The hyperfine-mixed singlet-triplet potentials (``shallow'' potentials) have shallower wells and vary significantly depending on whether the ground-state-atom is in its upper or lower hyperfine state, $F_2 = F_>$ or $F_<$.
-The shallow potentials for $F_<$ are always deeper than those for $F_>$.
-The triplet potentials (``deep'' potentials) are virtually unaffected by hyperfine mixing, and therefore independent of $F_2$ and $I_2$.
+The shallow potentials for $F_<$ are deeper than those for $F_>$.
+The triplet potentials (``deep'' potentials) are virtually unaffected by hyperfine mixing, and therefore independent of $I_2$ and $F_2$.

 The narrow molecular resonances in each PEC are found by solving the Schr\"odinger equation for the vibrational motion \cite{Anderson2014praangmom}.
-The result is a spectrum of vibrational states, the majority of which are mostly contained in the outermost potential wells (inset of Fig.~\ref{fig:pecs_ex_joined}(a)).
+The result is a spectrum of vibrational states, the majority of which are mostly contained in the outermost potential wells [inset of Fig.~\ref{fig:pecs_ex_joined}(a)].